Abdulla-Almarzooqi/highway_safety_monitoring/README.md

 4. Similarly, before executing the code, make sure to adjust the paths accordingly to match your local environment.

-5. You can also use the sample images found in `sample_imgs/accident_report` to test the system.
+5. You can also use the sample images in `sample_imgs/accident_report` to test the system.

 *Note: The evaluation for this system was also conducted manually.*